top of page

 6. Don't Metagame

-7. â€‹Don't Blend IC and OOC
+7. â€‹Don't Blend IC and OOC, or your characters.

 8. Characters Have a Reasonable Right to Life